How to Compress Image Online for Free – Complete Guide

 Lossy Compression: Maximum Size Reduction

-When you save a photograph as a JPG, you're using lossy compression.
-The algorithm identifies subtle color variations and details that your eyes probably won't notice, then discards them.
-The result?
-Files that are 60-90% smaller with minimal visible quality loss.
+Lossy compression reduces file size by permanently removing some image data.
+While this might sound concerning, the discarded data is typically imperceptible to the human eye.
+When you save a photograph as a JPG, the algorithm identifies subtle color variations and fine details that are unlikely to be noticed, then removes them.
+The result is a file that can be 60–90% smaller with minimal visible quality loss.

-Best for: Photographs, social media images, website backgrounds, marketing materials, and anywhere file size matters more than absolute perfection.
+Best for: Photographs, social media content, website images, marketing materials, and any situation where smaller file sizes are more important than absolute perfection.

-Not ideal for: Medical imaging, legal documents, graphics with text, or images that will be edited multiple times.
+Not ideal for: Medical imaging, legal documents, images containing text, or files that will undergo repeated editing, as repeated lossy compression can degrade quality over time.

 How Image Compression Actually Works